Tobacco 21: Hawaii

 Hawaii’s Tobacco 21 bill was signed by Governor David Ige and raised the legal age to purchase tobacco products, including electronic smoking devices, to 21, beginning on January 1, 2016.

 The legislation of this bill arose after the Institute of Medicine released a report explaining that raising the age to 21 would have significant public health benefits.
-The report estimated that making the minimum age 21 would result in avoiding nearly 250,000 premature deaths and 50,000 fewer deaths from lung cancer among individuals born between 2000-2019.
+The report estimated that making the minimum age 21 would result in avoiding nearly 250,000 premature deaths and 50,000 fewer deaths from lung cancer among individuals born between 2000 and 2019.

 Under the bill, anyone caught breaking the law faces a $10 fine for the first offense and a $50 fine or community service for a second offense.
-Retailers caught selling to individuals under the age of 21 pay penalties ranging from $500-$2,000.
+Retailers caught selling to individuals under the age of 21 pay penalties ranging from $500 to $2,000.

 A press release on the governor’s website explained the decision by referencing that in the United States, 95 percent of adults smokers begin smoking before the age of 21.
-Almost half of those become regular smokers before the age of 18 and another 25% become regular smokers between the ages of 18-21.
+Almost half of those become regular smokers before the age of 18 and another 25% become regular smokers between the ages of 18 and 21.